 As the brand grows, Lydia Baillergeau and her video production team are paramount to the marketing team at SurveyMonkey.
-Their ability to tell stories through visually captivating videos and case studies spark the curiosity of their customers.
-And helps SurveyMonkey acquire new ones.
+Their ability to tell stories through visually captivating videos and case studies sparks the curiosity of their customers and helps SurveyMonkey acquire new ones.

 Recently, the demand for video has been so high, Baillergeau was looking for a way to keep up.
 We caught up with her to learn more about the complex process of creating video, the obstacles she faces, and how she overcomes those obstacles and continues to power the curious.